mnc98/faq/README.md

 3. As a user, if there are no questions created, then I want to be able to simply create a question.
 4. As a user, when viewing my question, I want to see the answers to my question on the right side of the question.
 5. As a user, When viewing my question, I want to be able to mark which answer I prefer is the best answer.

+Using one of the random generated users in the database will allow you to see more questions and answers.
+You will also be able to vote on the answers for the questions.

+The password for the random generated users is 'password'